4rji/Competition-radius-tacacs-syslog/config_pages/PROJECT_DOCUMENTATION.md

 The project is purely instructional: it does not connect to a router, send configuration commands, store credentials, or change a device.
-Instead, it presents focused, visual guides that explain where each setting is located and what it is used for.
+Instead, it presents focused, visual guides and configuration animations that explain where each setting is located, what action to take, and what the setting is used for.

 ## What the site shows